USM NAMING AND RECOGNITION GUIDELINES

 If an individual for whom a facility is named subsequently is convicted of a felony or otherwise engages in conduct that, in the sole discretion of the University, is injurious to the reputation of the University, the name may be removed; however, any gift made in connection with the naming opportunity will be retained by the Foundation.

 A name on a facility or other space that was named in recognition of a charitable gift may be removed at the discretion of the University President if and when the commitment is unfulfilled by the donor at the completion of the agreed payment period.
 The removal of a name requires the approval of the Executive Cabinet.
 The donor or his/her designee will be informed of the change in writing, notice of which shall be mailed by certified mail to the person or designee identified in the gift agreement 60 days prior to removal of the name from the facility or unit.

 Generally, the naming of a facility will remain in perpetuity for the duration of the existence of the building; however, in some cases, the University and the donor may find it appropriate to assign a time limitation on named buildings or parts of buildings, colleges, schools, roads or plazas, with a recommendation to review at the end of a defined period of time.
 Time limitations on buildings and parts of buildings, roads and plazas, etcetera, may be at the discretion of the University and the donor.

 In the case of a divorce or other family dissolution, a naming opportunity may be changed at the request of the couple or family, at the sole expense of the couple or family, provided the couple or family provides legal documentation of name change and of the concurrence of all affected parties and approval of the University President.

-The Vice President for University Advancement is responsible for the review of this policy every four years (or whenever circumstances require immediate review).
+The Vice President for External Affairs is responsible for the review of this policy every four years (or whenever circumstances require immediate review).